ashokkarale/assistmAIgicCodedAgent/README.md

    - Crafts informative, personalized replies based on the customer's query and order context.

 5. **Human-in-the-Loop (HITL) Escalation**
-   - If sentiment is *Very Negative*, the agent routes the draft response to a human reviewer for approval or refinement—ensuring empathy and precision in sensitive situations.
+   - If sentiment is *Very Negative*, the agent routes the draft response to a human reviewer for approval or refinement ensuring empathy and precision in sensitive situations.

 6. **Automated Response Delivery**
-   - Sends the final response (automated or HITL-approved) to the customer in their original language.
+   - Sends the final email response (automated or HITL-approved) to the customer in their original language.

 7. **Interaction Logging**
    - Logs the outcome of each email interaction for traceability and analytics.